DiveZoneCompany/devzone.solutions/src/site/about.md

 ### Personal life

-I'm married, live in Leiden with my wife and 3 big cats.
+I live with my wife and 3 big cats in Leiden.
-We own and rent out a few vacation apartments in Tulum, [check out this website for more information](https://dvz.one/maya).
+We own and rent out a few vacation apartments in Tulum, Mexico.
+[Check out this website for more information](https://dvz.one/maya).